RigidasSoftware/linn-channel-create/README.md

 # Linnworks Create Channel Integration #

-This project serves as an example for writing a fully functional integration an eCommerce marketplace and [Linnworks.net](https://www.linnworks.net).
+This project serves as an example for writing a fully functional integration between an eCommerce marketplace and [Linnworks.net](https://www.linnworks.net).

 The sample marketplace being used in this project is the Create.net marketplace ([API Documentation](http://developers.create.net/API-Documentation)).
 The integration is fully functional and can therefore be considered a guideline.